 The Covid pandemic, Russia's invasion of Ukraine, Brexit and supply chain-related issues has driven up the cost of living pressures in the last few years.
-With the UK inflation rising from 2.9% at the start of the 2021/22 year to double digit inflation for the whole of 2022/23, peaking at 14.2% in Oct 2022, 2023/24 has seen a gradual easing, finishing the financial year at 4.3%, projections are for this improvement to continue during 2024/25.
+With the UK inflation rising from 2.9% at the start of the 2021/22 year to double digit inflation for the whole of 2022/23, peaking at 14.2% in Oct 2022, 2023/24 saw a gradual easing, finishing the financial year at 4.2%, 2024/25 inflation moved slightly lower to 3.4%.
 Councils such as North Devon are particularly exposed to these rising costs because of the nature of delivering services in large rural areas.

-The Council recognises that the impact the world economic conditions has had on public finances will continue well beyond 2023/24 and the imbedded effect of the above mentioned inflation pressures will continue to place considerable additional increased cost on the Council in the medium term.
+The Council recognises that the impact the world economic conditions has had on public finances will continue well beyond 2024/25 and the imbedded effect of the above mentioned inflation pressures will continue to place considerable additional increased cost on the Council in the medium term.

-A number of these inflationary increases have been built into the 2024/25 budget and Medium Term Financial Strategy, monitoring will continue during 2024/25 to ensure any further costs are captured and fed into the quarterly performance reports.
+A number of these inflationary increases have been built into the 2025/26 budget and Medium Term Financial Strategy, monitoring will continue during 2025/26 to ensure any further costs are captured and fed into the quarterly performance reports.

-An Outturn report will be taken to Members in early July 2024 which sets out the 2023/24 year-end financial standing of the authority (these accounts) and takes these forward with the projected impact this has on the future years ongoing revenue budgets.
-In the summer of 2022 we introduced a Cross Party Workshop with Members, to identify options for mitigating the budgetary pressures being faced prior to the autumn when detailed budget setting for the next year usually starts and refresh the Medium Term Financial Strategy.
-This is now embedded in our budget setting timetable and enables key decisions to be taken early that impact upon future year budgets, we plan to continue this process for 2025/26 budget setting and beyond.
+An Outturn report will be taken to Members in early July 2025 which sets out the 2024/25 year-end financial standing of the authority (these accounts) and takes these forward with the projected impact this has on the future years ongoing revenue budgets.
+In the summer of 2022 we introduced Cross Party Workshops with Members, to identify options for mitigating the budgetary pressures being faced prior to the autumn when detailed budget setting for the next year usually starts and refresh the Medium Term Financial Strategy.
+This is now embedded in our budget setting timetable and enables key decisions to be taken early that impact upon future year budgets, we plan to continue this process for 2026/27 budget setting and beyond.

-Regular financial monitoring will continue through 2024/25 to ensure the Council takes all necessary remedial action where it can in light of the additional budgetary pressure, with a continued focus on delivering key services to our communities against the financial backdrop of considerable reduced resources.
+Regular financial monitoring will continue through 2025/26 to ensure the Council takes all necessary remedial action where it can in light of the additional budgetary pressure, with a continued focus on delivering key services to our communities against the financial backdrop of considerable reduced resources.